Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: Terracotta-spring model: results

-Following the experimental evidence collected and presented by \citeA{rice2006}, we select initial thicknesses between $10 \text{ \textmu m} \geq h^0\geq 10$ mm.
+Following the experimental evidence collected and presented by \citet{rice2006}, we select initial thicknesses between $10 \text{ \textmu m} \geq h^0\geq 10$ mm.
 The parametric study is conducted per metre unit length of the fault gouge segment, leading to a non-dimensional thickness parameter $10^{-5} \geq \epsilon \geq 10^{-2}$.
 Figure \ref{fig:phase_h} shows the phase portraits (left and centre) of the friction coefficient with respect to the slip velocity, $\gamma'$, and the ratio of normal-to-slip velocity, $\varepsilon_n'/\gamma'$, as well as the friction coefficient as a function of the accumulated slip (right) for decreasing thicknesses (from top to bottom).
-For the relatively largest thickness, i.e., $\epsilon=10^{-2}$ ($h^0= 10$ mm), the model predicts an isolated seismic event followed by a smooth, stable sliding.
+For the relatively largest thickness, i.e., $\epsilon=10^{-2}$ ($h^0= 10$ mm), the model predicts an isolated seismic event followed by a smooth, steady sliding.
 When the initial thickness decreases to $\epsilon=10^{-3}$ ($h^0=1$ mm), the model exhibits stick-slip behaviour with rapidly decreasing amplitudes, which ultimately converge to the same fixed-point attractor as in the $\epsilon=10^{-2}$ case.
-The attractor is equal to $\mu \sim M/\sqrt{3}$ and stems from the critical state limits that are embodied in the Terracotta friction law.
+The attractor coincides with the steady-state friction (see \ref{appendix_ss}), which is approximately given by $\mu \sim M/\sqrt{3}$ owing to the relatively low slip velocities developed.
 For even smaller initial thicknesses, i.e., $\epsilon\leq 10^{-4}$ ($h^0\leq 100$ \textmu m), the model predicts sustained stick-slip limit cycles with amplitudes inversely related to the thickness.
 In this latter scenario, the limit cycles also appear in the normal-to-slip velocity, demonstrating that the coupling between frictional slip and the underlying compaction/dilation of the fault gouge actively participates in the dynamics of earthquakes.